 Membership body for people working in or interested in forming a co-op.
 Includes practical advice and tools.

-They are an NGO which helps strengthen the financial management and accountability of other NGOs around the world.
-Mango has a free Excel-based accounting pack for use by NGOs (there are limitations on using Excel for more complex tasks, but people who like Excel may find this useful).
+An NGO which helps strengthen the financial management and accountability of other NGOs around the world.
+They have merged with two other non-profits to form Humentum.
+They have a free Excel-based accounting pack for use by NGOs (there are limitations on using Excel for more complex tasks, but people who like Excel may find this useful).

 The local infrastructure organisation for Kensington & Chelsea.
 Networking, training, publications amongst other things.
 Has information on the Grenfell fire tragedy.